wutzebaer/nft-dropper-composed/README.md

 # CNFT Dropper
 This tool mints NFTs automatically when a buyer sends the minimum amount of ADA.
 Medium knowledge of sever administration and docker is required.

-It is also possible to run it as-a-service FOR FREE just ask for on telegram https://t.me/joinchat/XrlIF21NDzAyODUy
+It is also possible to run it as-a-service just ask for on telegram https://t.me/joinchat/XrlIF21NDzAyODUy

 ## Showcase